refinedev/refine/documentation/docs/ui-integrations/shadcn/components/forms/index.md

 # Building Forms with Refine and shadcn/ui

-Learn how to create powerful forms in your Refine applications using the [`@refinedev/react-hook-form`](/docs/packages/react-hook-form/use-form/) adapter and [`shadcn/ui`](https://ui.shadcn.com/) [form components](https://ui.shadcn.com/docs/components/form).
-This guide covers setup, validation with [Zod](https://zod.dev/), and practical examples for create and edit scenarios.
+This guide explains how to create and manage forms in your Refine applications using the [`@refinedev/react-hook-form`](/docs/packages/react-hook-form/use-form/) adapter and [`shadcn/ui`](https://ui.shadcn.com/) [form components](https://ui.shadcn.com/docs/components/form).
+We'll cover complete setup, validation with [Zod](https://zod.dev/), and provide examples for create and edit scenarios.

-Refine's `useForm` hook combines [`react-hook-form`](https://react-hook-form.com/) with automatic data provider integration, giving you robust form handling with minimal setup.

 ## Key Features